Update: This article was recently updated to reflect the accuracy and up-to-date information on the page.

-Let’s look at these two types of numbers and how they support business with their unique propositions and how they differ from each other.
+Let’s take a look at these two types of numbers, how they support a business with their unique propositions and how they differ from each other.

-Today, every business needs a phone number that customers can contact without incurring any charge.
-Toll-free number comes as a solution.
-These are easily recognisable because of their distinct number code prefix.
-These dial codes can be of two, three or four digits.
+Today, every business needs a phone number on which the customers can contact them without paying any call charges.
+Toll free number is the right business solution in this case.
+Moreover, these numbers are easily recognizable because of their distinct number code prefix.
+These dial codes can be of two, three, or four digits.

-And if it is integrated with an IVR then it works as an effective self-help tool.
-In addition to it, toll-free numbers help in sales-acceleration and, give a brand recognition.
-If the toll-free number is chosen smartly then the contact number of the business stays in the minds of customers.
+Toll free numbers when integrated with an IVR, work as an effective self-help tool.
+In addition to this, toll free numbers help in sales-acceleration and give brand recognition.
+If the toll free number is chosen smartly, then the contact number of the business stays in the minds of customers.

-The use of toll-free numbers has a legacy too, the well-known computer manufacturer, ‘Dell’ set an example quite early that put it ahead of its competitors during the 80s for providing customised computers by communicating with customers over toll-free numbers.
+The use of toll free numbers has a legacy too, the well-known computer manufacturer, ‘Dell’ set an example quite early that put it ahead of its competitors during the ’80s for providing customized computers by communicating with customers over toll free numbers.

-It gave Dell’s promising customers a free channel to put an order and change or customise further by using the toll-free number multiple times.
+It eases Dell’s promising customers with a free channel which they can use for placing orders or changing them by using a single number multiple times.

 DID (Direct Inward Dialing) initially came into existence in the U.S. by AT&T in the 1960s.
-DID came as an analogue technology that needed hardware to use the DID numbers.
-The basic utility of DID numbers was equally unique, and it connected the PSTN line to the company’s PBX extensions to connect with the particular employees of an organisation.
+DID came as an analog technology that needed hardware to use the DID numbers.
+The basic utility of DID numbers was equally unique, and it connected the PSTN line to the company’s PBX extensions to connect with the particular employees of an organization.

 DID numbers are local numbers that forward inbound calls to a business line.
 And several companies use DID numbers as their caller ID for outbound calls because potential customers are more likely to take calls from the local area code.

-DID numbers directly connect to the PBX of a company.
-It means it is a channel to connect with a particular person or reach a particular desk in the company.
-It can be said, DID numbers make the company’s PBX available to an outside person.
+The DID number directly connects to the PBX line of business.
+It means it is a channel to communicate with a particular person or reach a specific desk in the company.
+It can be said that DID numbers make the company’s PBX available to an outside person.

-Here DID numbers stand ahead because the number of simultaneous calls can be increased by assigning an added number of channels as per the need.
+Here DID numbers stand ahead because the number of simultaneous calls can be increased by assigning an added number of channels as per the requirement.

 Companies use DID numbers to provide personal numbers to employees without assigning any individual separate lines.
 So, for Direct Inward Dialing, one has to have a range of phone numbers that become extensions of the in-house PBX.

-- Various factors come into play when it comes to choosing DID or toll-free numbers.
-DID numbers are assigned by a local area code, and toll-free number is formatted through a country code.
-So, DID numbers vary according to the city and toll-free numbers vary according to the country.
+- Various factors come into play when it comes to choosing between DID or toll free numbers.
+DID numbers are assigned by local area code, whereas toll free numbers are formatted through a country code.
+So, DID numbers vary according to the city, and toll free numbers vary according to the country.

-- When a caller calls a toll-free number, it doesn’t cost him anything but the called party bears the charges, on the other hand, with DIDs call charges are shared between the caller and the called party.
+- When a caller calls a toll free number, it doesn’t incur him call charges; rather, the called party bears the costs.
+On the other hand, with DIDs, call charges are shared between the caller and the called party.

-- Toll-Free numbers have a professional appearance, and customers are quite used to it.
-Whereas DID numbers give a local presence for the business, and they look like a normal phone number.
+- Toll Free numbers have a professional appearance, and customers are familiar with it.
+This is because they begin with a standard 1-800 code, which is easy to recognize.
+Whereas DID numbers give a local presence for the business, and they look like a regular phone number.